ninewise/dissertation/conclusion/chapter.md

 #### Integration in Desktop Application

-UMGAP was originally developed separately from the Unipept web application because the sizo of data sets in metagenomics would make network traversal an issue.
+UMGAP was originally developed separately from the Unipept web application because the size of data sets in metagenomics would make network traversal an issue.
 Even though most other metagenomics tools are command line clients as well, a graphical client would most likely be appreciated by many users.
 Now Unipept has a desktop client